RoyalIcing/RoyalIcing/2025/demos-are-forcing-functions.md

 When Time Machine’s 3D windows-floating-in-a-galaxy design was first shown, was it in a video with catchy music?
 No, it was via [Scott Forstall clicking on the Dock and demoing it live](https://youtube.com/watch?v=XSNGrEOqegc&t=2195).

-Apple’s high production event videos today often animate a new feature using slick motion graphics.
-A version of the UI is recreated that looks to my eyes more impressive than using the software itself.
+Apple’s high production event videos today often introduce new features using slick motion graphics.
+An animated version of the UI is recreated that looks to my eyes more impressive than using the software itself.
 The danger is that leads to a team making an ad for software that the team creating it has yet to create.

 Steve Jobs did demo unfinished software, like when [he presented the secretly precarious iPhone software in 2007](https://www.macrumors.com/2013/10/04/former-apple-engineer-gives-behind-the-scenes-look-at-the-original-iphone-introduction/).
 But I believe there were many internal demos to get to that point on stage, and many after in the months to what eventually shipped in June.